• The Heritage Society

 en•dow verb 1. to provide with a permanent fund or source of income.

-Covenant College Foundation
+and Founder of Covenant College Foundation

 Revocable Living Trusts